 Shared automation jobs

-Gearset's Enterprise tier provides automation features, such as creating jobs to monitor orgs for metadata changes, unit testing automation, and continuous integration (CI).
+Gearset's Automation Platform License is required for your team to access automation features, such as creating jobs to monitor orgs for metadata changes, unit testing automation, and continuous integration (CI).

 Automation jobs are also shared within teams.
 Any team member can view the current status and history for the following jobs created by their teammates: